skrub-data/skrub/skrub/_docs/guides/column_operations/advanced_columnwise_operations.rst

 >>> ApplyToCols(ZipcodeParser()).fit_transform(df)  # doctest: +SKIP
 Traceback (most recent call last):
     ...
-skrub.core.RejectColumn: This transformer only takes zip codes of length 5.
+skrub.core.RejectColumn: Input zip codes must be numeric.
 Transformer ZipcodeParser.fit_transform failed on column 'received'.
 See above for the full traceback.
 Letting rejected columns through can be useful for situations in which we do not know the content of a column in advance, like when we are trying to convert to